Estelancs/Estelancs/README.md

 - 👋 Hi, I’m **@Estelancs**
 - 👀 I’m interested in learn to program new languages
-- 🌱 I'm currently learning to program JavaScript and Scratch
+- 🌱 I'm currently learning to program HTML and CSS
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me: my e-mail is estela.correa.souza@escola.pr.gov.br